 In this context, luxury marketers are expected to understand the importance of:

-• Creating an ecosystem that enables user-generated content.
+- Creating an ecosystem that enables user-generated content.

-• Focusing more on how your brands fit in customers’ lives instead of what you are selling.
+- Focusing more on how your brands fit in customers’ lives instead of what you are selling.

-User-generated content is a trend that will shape not only the luxury industry, but the world as a whole, as it impacts the relationship between brands and consumersthe way brands customize the user experience, as well as social media engagement, a metric that becomes increasingly more valuable.
+User-generated content is a trend that will shape not only the luxury industry but the world as a whole, as it impacts the relationship between brands and consumers, the way brands customize the user experience, as well as social media engagement, a metric that becomes increasingly more valuable.

 Combine art and luxury in marketing activities

-Marketing and art in the Luxury business have been going hand in hand in the past years, especially in China, the country that is actually responsible for driving this trend.
+Marketing and art in the Luxury business have been going hand in hand in the past years, especially in China, the country that is responsible for driving this trend.

-In an effort to attract Generation Z and Millennials, luxury brands have recently decided to showcase their heritage, history and differentiators by creating statement events and activations that resonate with consumers through exploring socio-cultural opportunities.
+To attract Generation Z and Millennials, luxury brands have recently decided to showcase their heritage, history and differentiators by creating statement events and activations that resonate with consumers through exploring socio-cultural opportunities.

 Engage in collaborations to inspire new visions